Key people and events of the American civil rights movement

 Malcolm X

-Malcolm X was a prominent figure in the Nation of Islam, which had beliefs in black superiority.
+One of the last major figures of this era was Malcolm X. He was a prominent figure in the Nation of Islam, which had beliefs in black superiority.

 After his pilgrimage to Mecca and his departure from the Nation of Islam, he began advocating for racial equality and civil rights.